 Notice Designed to Comply with the Colorado Natural Health Consumer Protection Act as promulgated in SB13-215 signed into Colorado law on June 5, 2013

-James S. Allred, LLC - Advanced Colonic Techniques Clinic and School
+James S. Allred, Inc. - Advanced Colonic Techniques Clinic and School

 Colon Hydrotherapy services provided at this center comply with the Colorado Health Freedom Act.
 Before seeking colon hydrotherapy, we recommend you seek the advice of your healthcare provider or primary care physician.
 In compliance with this act, we must advise you: